kriti149/interview-scheduler/README.md

 2) InterviewCreation- It contains all the information needed to schedule interviews i.e. email ids of both the interviewer and the candidate, start and end time of the interview and most importantly the interview-id(needed to distinguish different interviews,i.e.primary key).

-3 )Interviewer- It contains the email-ids of the interviewers of the interviews alongwith the interview-ids.
+3) Interviewer- It contains the email-ids of the interviewers of the interviews alongwith the interview-ids.

 4) Interviewee- It contains the email-ids of the candidates of the interviews alongwith the interview-ids.